TheOdinProject/curriculum/ruby/ruby.md

 "Enumerable" is actually a `module`, which means it is just a bunch of methods packaged together that can (and do) get "mixed in", or included, with other classes (like `Array` and `Hash`.
 That means that Ruby programmers don't have to write all those methods many different times - they just write them once, package them up as `Enumerable`, and tell `Array` and `Hash` to include them.

-In this case, `Enumerable` contains really useful methods like `map` and `each` and `select` that you'll use again and again so our goal with this section is to get well acquainted with them.
-You'll need to start becoming familiar with code blocks as well, which are used by all these methods.
+In this case, `Enumerable` contains really useful methods like `map` and `each` and `select` that you've seen before and you'll use again and again so our goal with this section is to get well acquainted with them.

 #### Thought Questions
 * What is a module?
 * Why are modules useful?
-* What are blocks?
-* What does a block return?
 * What does `each` do?
 * What does `each` return?
 * What does `map` do?